This toolbox contains helpful items to provide guidance in the process of implementing the ISBT 128 standard.

 This is a comprehensive implementation plan and the applicable steps may vary due to different needs in facilities.
 Therefore, facilities should use it as a guide or checklist of things to consider rather than attempting to follow it precisely.

-A technical explanation (with citations/references) on common ISBT 128 Data Structures:
+This document provides a technical explanation (with citations/references) on common ISBT 128 Data Structures:

 Facility Identification Number Database